realA10001986/VSR/Electronics/Pushwheels/README.md

 #### You additionally need:
 - 3x KM1 pushwheels (22x8mm)
 - 3x 11 or 12 pin 2mm pitch male (90 degrees) pin header
-- 3x 11 or 12 pin 2mm pitch female (0 degrees) pin headers
+- 3x 11 or 12 pin 2mm pitch female (0 degrees) pin headers; solder them to left pad row (12 holes); if 11 pin header is used, align to top, leave bottom hole empty.
 - the ability to solder through-the-hole parts, and the required tools.